Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 You can change the text headings in one place and have it updated everywhere.
 You can change the text ‘lesson’ to ‘module’ if that suits your course better.

 When you build out your course, lessons, topics, and quizzes, you can enable progressive learning which means the learner will need to go through them all in the order you presented them.
-Otherwise they won’t be able access the next piece of content or take the next quiz.
+Otherwise, they won’t be able to access the next piece of content or take the next quiz.
 They will need to click on the Mark as Complete button to keep going.

 You can easily disable this on a course-by-course basis if you need to, but it’s a nice feature to have as an option.
+You can also set prerequisites where learners need to take one course before they may start another.
+Both these options really enhance the learning experience for your users.

 The full list of payment options are; Buy Now, Open, Closed, Free, Recurring.
 So you can easily decide the best way to offer your course right through LearnDash.
 Alternately, LearnDash works well with many other plugins if you need a more sophisticated system for running your courses.